-It’s almost time to celebrate Mom!
-While we love nothing more than a great Mother's Day brunch (in fact, there are a lots of kid-friendly area restaurants to try), wrangling little ones in a restaurant isn't always the most relaxing experience.
+It’s almost time to celebrate, mom!
+While we love nothing more than a great Mother's Day brunch (in fact, there are a lot of kid-friendly area restaurants to try), wrangling little ones in a restaurant isn't always the most relaxing experience.

-So whether you’re trying to avoid a mid-meal meltdown courtesy of your toddler or just looking to get outside and enjoy the beautiful spring weather, we rounded up 35 things to do this Mother’s Day that don’t require restaurant reservations.
+So, whether you’re trying to avoid a mid-meal meltdown courtesy of your toddler, or just looking to get outside and enjoy the beautiful spring weather, we've rounded up 20 things to do this Mother’s Day, with no restaurant reservations required.
 Some take place on Saturday—because, let’s face it, we deserve more than a day!

 Boundless Adventures has thrilling activities for the whole family.
 Photo courtesy of Boundless Adventures

 6. Climb to new heights at this treetop adventure course.

 7. Check out the zoo, merry-go-round, and hiking trails at Bear Mountain State Park.